tehdarthvid/tehdarthvid.github.io/README.md

 This `dev` branch is the _main branch_ . `master` is where the static site is hosted at GitHub Pages and is auto-generated from this branch.

-Currently implemented in Svelte using rollup and npm.
+Currently implemented in SvelteKit using npm.

+!!DOCUMENTATION TO BE UPDATED!!

 ## Automation